R.K. Kieseritzky

 R. K. Kieseritzky (Kieseritzki, Kieseritsky) (c.
-1870 – after 1923) was a Russian (and Baltic German) chess master.
+1870 – after 1923) was a chess master from the Russian Empire of Baltic-German ethnicity.

 He took 11th at Barmen 1905 (Hauptturnier A, Oldřich Duras and Akiba Rubinstein won), competed in the Fifth All-Russian Masters’ Tournament at Lodz 1907/08 (Rubinstein won) and in the Second Winter Tournament of the St. Petersburg Chess Club (Alexander Alekhine won) in April 1912.